anonymous-editor/BRMM/README.md

 ## Credits:
 - [KoT3isGood](https://github.com/KoT3isGood): Created a draft of implementing JSON code into BRMM, along with creating other commits.
 - [Copper](https://github.com/FateUnix29): Added some configuration values into the original BRMM source code.
-Also, the visualization .mp4 file.
+Later on (about the time of this readme.md update), mostly responsible for 3.2.1.
+(Everything but image caching, actually.)